marekhac/UltraModPlayer/README.md

-# UltraModPlayer 0.22 beta
+# UltraModPlayer 0.23 beta
 Amiga Modules Player for MorphOS (based on UADE)

 ![Preview](preview.png)

 ## TODO
+* play next module when the current one finished
 * displaing module name and type
-* decoding and play modules compressed with XPK
+* handle errors when something went wrong

 ## Compilation